UIZorrot/Aptos-Specification-Workshop/1-Basic/README.md

 The `aborts_if` condition is a spec block member which can appear only in a **function** context.
 It specifies conditions under which the function aborts.
 For example, `aborts_if x < 0` would mean that the code will abort if the variable x is less than zero.
 We need to manually specify all possible exceptional cases for a function.
 The prover checks whether the `aborts_if` condition is correct; if it is, the prover will pass, otherwise, it will throw an error and provide a corresponding counterexample.

 By now, you should be very familiar with the reasons for exceptions in the `exp1.spec.move` file and have learned how to use the `abort_if` condition at the correct places to complete the writing of specification code.
 Just have a try!
 The answer is available in the `./sources/answer/` directory.
+As a reminder, this abortion is due to the potential overflow of the U64 arithmetic.